Skip over navigation

 Bill Stembler (JD ’71) is chairman and CEO of Georgia Theatre Company, overseeing the operation of 326 auditoriums in 32 cities in Georgia, Florida, South Carolina and Virginia.
 He is the third generation to run the family-owned business headquartered on St. Simons Island.

-Mark Schlabach (ABJ ’96) has two books on the New York Times Bestsellers list: “Happy, Happy, Happy: My Life and Legacy as the Duck Commander” and “The Duck Commander Family: How Faith, Family, and Ducks Built a Dynasty.”
+Mark Schlabach (ABJ ’96) has had three books on the New York Times Bestsellers list: “Happy, Happy, Happy: My Life and Legacy as the Duck Commander,” “The Duck Commander Family: How Faith, Family, and Ducks Built a Dynasty” and “Sicology 1: Tales and Wisdom from Duck Dynasty’s Favorite Uncle.”
 When Schlabach isn’t writing best-selling books, he reports for ESPN.

 Chuck Bonham (BBA ’90) is the director of the California Department of Fish and Wildlife.